bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mazya.md

 **Vladimir Maz'ya** is a Russian mathematician who works in mathematical analysis and partial differential equations.

 ### Mathematical Profile (Excerpt):
-* Vladimir's father was killed fighting on the front.
 * Maz'ya was lucky to be able to leave the besieged city at this time.
 * After the war, Maz'ya entered the Faculty of Mathematics and Mechanics of Leningrad State University when he was eighteen years old.
 * As Maz'ya did not make this a secret, his fellow students all decided not to submit their solutions.